upsiflu/zine-store/DOMAIN.md

 **ID**: They are super wicked, so they could pretend to be users or avatars or even scraps?

 **Mutation** Severely limited.
 Although...
 I'd love to see a Gossip-Bot named Puppetmaster to merge their DNA with an Avatar called Motoko Kusanagi on a Canvas named Shell...

+## Layer eight and a half: Archive

+Nothing lives forever, so we should make sure the Web Archive's Amazing Wayback Machine crawls our site from time to time and persists it for posterity!

 # Front-End